 The Group's borrowings at floating rates on which effective hedges have not been entered into are denominated mainly in SGD, AUD and JPY.
-If the SGD, AUD and JPY interest rates increase/decrease by 1% (2020: 1%) with all other variables being held constant, the profit before income tax would have been lower/higher by \$1.6 million (2020: \$1.6 million) as a result of higher/lower interest expense on these borrowings.
-Other comprehensive income would have been higher/lower by \$2.0 million (2020: \$3.6 million) as a result of higher/lower for the borrowings.
+If the SGD, AUD and JPY interest rates increase/decrease by 1% (2021: 1%) with all other variables being held constant, profit before income tax would have been lower/higher by \$0.9 million (2021: \$1.6 million) as a result of higher/lower interest expense on these borrowings.
+Other comprehensive income would have been higher/lower by \$0.8 million (2021: \$2.0 million) as a result of higher/lower fair value of cross currency swap (2021: cross currency and interest rate swaps).

 The Company's borrowings at floating rates on which effective hedges have not been entered into are denominated in SGD.
-If the SGD interest rate increases/decreases by 1% (2020: 1%) with all other variables being held constant, the profit before income tax would have been lower/higher by \$0.2 million (2020: \$0.2 million) as a result of higher/lower interest expense on these borrowings.
+If the SGD interest rate increases/decreases by 1% (2021: 1%) with all other variables being held constant, profit before income tax would have been lower/higher by \$0.2 million (2021: \$0.2 million) as a result of higher/lower interest expense on these borrowings.
+Other comprehensive income would have been higher/lower by \$0.8 million (2021: \$1.2 million) as a result of higher/lower fair value of cross currency swap.